douglascvas/node-boot/README.md

 ## How do I use it?

-1. You need a main class.
-Let's suppose it is the `MyShop` class from the example.
-You don't need to use file scan if you want.
-But if you not, you will need to register manually all your classes into node-boot.
+1. First of all you need a main class.
+Take as example the `MyShop` class.
+You don't need to use file scan if you don't want, but if you don't you will need to register all your classes manually into node-boot.
 2. Now you need to bootstrap your application using node-boot.
+It will instantiate your main class and resolve the registered dependencies.
 ```typescript
 import {ApplicationManager} from "node-boot";
 import * as express from "express";